 Phoenix Nacto-Traore is a PhD student in the Carnegie School of Education at Leeds Beckett University.
 She is a part time lecturer and member of the Centre for Race, Education and Decoloniality (CRED) at the university.

-Her doctoral research focuses on collecting untold stories of British Caribbean women who love women; discuss the legacy of anti-homosexual legislation and homophobia as a result of colonization; and the ways in which that legacy impacts the British Caribbean LGBTQ+ community.
-She has a specialized interest in Black Queer Theory, Black Feminist Decolonial Thought, and Popular Culture.
+Her doctoral research focuses on collecting untold stories of British Caribbean women who love women; discuss the legacy of anti-homosexual legislation and homophobia as a result of colonisation; and the ways in which that legacy impacts the British Caribbean LGBTQ+ community.
+She has a specialised interest in Black Queer Theory, Black Feminist Decolonial Thought, and Popular Culture.

-Holding a B.A in Women’s Studies from Spelman College (U.S) and an M.A in Gender and International Development from the University of East Anglia (U.K), Phoenix remains dedicated to integrating the power of storytelling and theory through poetry and performance.
+Holding a bachelors degree in Women’s Studies from Spelman College (U.S) and a masters in Gender and International Development from the University of East Anglia (U.K), Phoenix remains dedicated to integrating the power of storytelling and theory through poetry and performance.
 She is also a passionate film enthusiast and patron of the arts.

 The workshop contributed to the collation of cross-national data on racial equality interventions within universities, shared knowledge on decolonization efforts and established new strategies within universities for building non-violence, security and a peaceful, diverse, civil society.
 It was timely as Brazil discussed new directions for democracy and political participation amidst protests about increasing violence and suppression.

 The long/short term benefits from the workshop being aimed for were:

 - Racial equality toolkit for policy makers, educators, NGOs to be disseminated through the Centre for Race, Education and Decoloniality (CRED) and the Centre for Advanced Multidisciplinary Studies (CEAM) University of Brasilia websites

 - Transnational ECR networking to benefit their careers post-workshop

 - Publication of ECR work